Linths/hueco-predicto/README.md

 # :mount_fuji:Hueco Predicto:crystal_ball:

-This is a climbing difficulty classifier.
-It is developed for the paper _A fair grade: assessing difficulty of climbing routes through machine learning_ (Lindsay Kempen, 2019).
-The full text is available on [bachelorthesis.linths.com](http://bachelorthesis.linths.com).
+This is a climbing difficulty classifier, developed as part of a research paper.
+:page_facing_up: _A fair grade: assessing difficulty of climbing routes through machine learning_ (Lindsay Kempen, 2019)
+:books: Full text via [bachelorthesis.linths.com](http://bachelorthesis.linths.com)

+Please message me if you have any questions or remarks!

 ## Run it
 **TO DO**